10 Days in Argentina: 7 Sample Itineraries

 Whether you stay there or not, stop for drinks or an early dinner with a view at the Mirador Social Club.

 Villa La Angostura is TOO beautiful to skip altogether, read my complete guide to Villa La Angostura to plan your time there.
+If you have extra days to work with, add a few here in VLA.

 3 Days in Bariloche